HomeEducationFirstsource, Monash University sign MoU to develop AI solutions and build digital talent in Australia

 Preferred Source of Google

-Under the , Firstsource and Monash will jointly work on AI research projects aimed at developing practical, scalable solutions for businesses and government agencies.
-The collaboration will focus on areas such as healthcare, energy and transformation.
+Under the partnership, Firstsource and Monash will jointly work on AI research projects aimed at developing practical, scalable solutions for businesses and government agencies.
+The collaboration will focus on areas such as healthcare, and digital transformation.

 The agreement also includes a plan for student engagement, with Monash providing structured internships, placements and live innovation projects at Firstsource.
-The initiative is intended to help develop local expertise in AI and digital technologies.
+The initiative is intended to help develop local expertise in AI and .

 Advertisement